 Submission deadline: September 30, 2018

-Kinema Club XXIII, with the support of the Council on East Asian Studies, will take place at Yale University at the end of February 2019 (tentative dates February 22-24).
+Kinema Club XVIII, with the support of the Council on East Asian Studies, will take place at Yale University at the end of February 2019 (tentative dates February 22-24).
 The Kinema Club conferences on Japanese film and media have distinguished themselves over the years for their variety and inventiveness, ranging from workshops to full-fledged conferences, from themed symposia to sidebars of film festivals.
 This edition will be a new step even for Kinema Club, in that it will center on screening and discussing rare films, not on delivering papers.

 The format, inspired by the conferences held by the European Studies Council at Yale, centers on the screening of 35mm prints of rarely seen films over a three-day period.
 After each film or set of films, a panel of 3-4 members will begin discussion not by reading prepared papers, but by each member offering comments strictly limited to 5-10 minutes.
 This leaves the majority of the time open for discussion among all the participants.